 A Yorkshire legend who continues to shine

-Back-to-back Rothesay County Championship winner Adam Lyth has designs on more silverware with Yorkshire, and he did all he could to fast-track that aim in 2024.
+Back-to-back Rothesay County Championship winner Adam Lyth has designs on more silverware with Yorkshire, and he you get the feeling he won’t finish until he’s achieved it.

-Classy opener Lyth helped the county achieve promotion back to Division One with a fabulous haul 1,215 runs, including five centuries – the second best season’s haul in Division Two.
+Classy opener Lyth helped the county achieve promotion back to Division One in 2024 with a fabulous haul 1,215 runs, including five centuries – the second best season’s haul in Division Two.

 In 2023, he played his 200th first-class game for Yorkshire and chalked up 1,019 runs with three centuries during another impressive four-day season.